mikechambers/mikechambers.github.io/source/_posts/2007-10-24-flex-builder-2-free-for-students-and-educators.markdown

 From the press release:

-> Adobe Systems Incorporated (Nasdaq:ADBE) today announced that it is offering AdobeÂ® Flexâ„¢ Builderâ„¢ 2 software at no cost to students and faculty at educational institutions worldwide&#8230;.
+> Adobe Systems Incorporated (Nasdaq:ADBE) today announced that it is offering AdobeÂ® Flexâ„¢ Builderâ„¢ 2 software at no cost to students and faculty at educational institutions worldwide....
 Adobe Flex 2 will be available to qualified education end-users for free download on Adobe.com in early November.

 You can read the entire press release [here][1].